 About the Halle

 The Hallé has a reputation for artistic excellence, ranking it amongst the world’s top symphonic ensembles.
-It continues to seek ways to enhance and refresh its performance programmes, with aspirations to provide leadership through performance standards, education, understanding and training.
+They continue to seek ways to enhance and refresh what it undertakes, with aspirations to provide leadership through performance standards, education, understanding and training.

 Founded in Manchester by Sir Charles Hallé, the Hallé gave its first concert in the Free Trade Hall on 30 January 1858.
 The Hallé’s distinguished history of acclaimed performances includes over 70 concerts each year in The Bridgewater Hall, Manchester, around 40 concerts a year across Britain, international tours, frequent broadcasts and televised performances.